rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 A character is converted to an integer, either by sign extension or not, as described above.

-Longer integers are converted to shorter ones or to chars by dropping the excess high-order bits.
+Longer integers are converted to shorter ones or to `char`s by dropping the excess high-order bits.
 Thus in

 ```c